squared-studio/SkillVerse/SystemVerilog/chapter_00002.md

-# Built-in System Tasks and System Functions in SystemVerilog
+# Built-in System Tasks and System Functions

 SystemVerilog provides essential **system tasks and functions** to streamline debugging, simulation control, and waveform analysis.
 Below is a detailed breakdown of their usage, with examples and exercises.